Top

 Soloists to be announced

 Illuminated by scores of candelabras and nearly 600 individual candles, the church’s Neo-Gothic architecture becomes a radiant setting for ancient carols, Christmas choral anthems, seasonal masterworks, and beloved family favorites.
-This immersive concert offers an unforgettable Christmastime experience for listeners of all ages.
-For 2026, now offering a fourth Candlelight Concert!
+This immersive concert offers an unforgettable Christmastime experience for listeners of all ages, with Voices of Ascension, the Manton Memorial Organ, and special guest soloists.

 These shows will sell out, get your tickets today!